-Thomas L. Davidson, Assistant Professor Lucia De Paz Nicol, Assistant Professor Karl G. Hellman, Associate Professor Dale E. Matheny, Associate Professor Colleen P. Vucinovich, Assistant Professor
+Portia Benson, Assistant Professor Lucia De Paz Nicol, Assistant Professor Karl G. Hellman, Associate Professor Dale E. Matheny, Associate Professor Colleen P. Vucinovich, Assistant Professor

-Business administration is taught at Principia from the standpoint of concepts and principles.
-Learning these principles involves an integrated approach to the study of organizations, products, markets, resources, and governmental policies together in one educational package.
-Students graduating from this program should be able to demonstrate a solid understanding of core business principles, formulate and recommend solutions to complex business problems, communicate effectively both orally and in writing, and collaborate in a team environment.
+Business Administration is taught at Principia from the standpoint of concepts and principles.
+Learning these principles involves an integrated approach to the study of business organizations, markets, products, systems, resources, and governmental policies.
+Students graduating from this program should be able to demonstrate a solid understanding of core business principles, formulate and recommend solutions to complex business problems, communicate effectively both orally and in writing, and collaborate within and learn how to build effective teams.